Bandidos MC criminal allegations and incidents in Australia: Victoria

 Stephen Jones, a former member of both the Rebels and the Bandidos who reportedly left the Bandidos on good terms in 2008, was bashed and robbed of a car and two motorcycles at his Epping, Melbourne home by Bandidos members Taniora Tangaloa, Jack Vaotangi and Jasmin Destanovic on 15 January 2009.
 Tangaloa, Vaotangi and Destanovic were convicted of armed robbery, aggravated burglary and intentionally causing serious injury in January 2014.
 Tangaloa and Destanovic were sentenced to eight years' imprisonment while Vaotangi was sentenced to seven-and-a-half years'.

 Bandidos national sergeant-at-arms Toby Mitchell survived being shot six times outside a gym near the Bandidos clubhouse in Brunswick, Melbourne on 28 November 2011.
 He subsequently spent weeks in intensive care, underwent thirty operations and lost a kidney, gall bladder and most of his liver.
 The shooting remains unsolved, although the Prisoners of War, a Hells Angels-affiliated prison gang, has been linked to the crime.
 Mitchell survived another attempt on his life when he was shot in the arm as he walked into the clubhouse of the Diablos – a Bandidos support club – in Melton, Melbourne on 1 March 2013.
 This shooting has also gone unsolved, with the Hells Angels or associates again being suspected.
 Mitchell left the Bandidos due to ill health in November 2013 and went on to join the Mongols in April 2019.

-Bandidos members Luke Paul Maybus and John Peter Walker were convicted of manslaughter for the killing of Michael Strike, a man who had been drunkenly harassing Maybus' pet pitbull outside the Bandidos' clubhouse in Melbourne and who was subsequently dragged inside by the pair and beaten to death on 24 May 2014.
+Bandidos members Luke Maybus and John Peter Walker were convicted of manslaughter for the killing of Michael Strike, a man who had been drunkenly harassing Walkers pet pitbull outside the Bandidos' clubhouse in Melbourne and who was subsequently dragged inside by the pair and beaten to death on 24 May 2014.
 In March 2016, Maybus and Walker were sentenced to ten and eight-year prison terms, respectively.
-A third man, Joseph Girgis, was sentenced to six months in prison for assisting Maybus in the removal of Strike's body from the club's premises.
+A third man, Joseph Girgis, was sentenced to six months in prison for assisting Maybus and Walker in the removal of Strike's body from the club's premises.

+John Peter Walker referred to by his nickname as Johnny 2 statements cooperated with the crown witness regarding this case as well as allegedly made statements regarding the MRC riots when cigarettes were banned.
+In Australian terminology, this is considered being a Dog.